Become an Author - FX Empire

 By contributing to FX Empire, articles and analysis will benefit from FX Empire’s strong search engine ranking, raising the profile and works of contributors, supported by FX Empire’s highly targeted traffic source not to mention the ever-increasing collaboration between FX Empire and other leading news portals including, but not limited to, NASDAQ, Huffington Post, the Financial Times, KITCO and more.

-Contact us by fill in the following form or by sending your CV/Idea to firstname.lastname@example.org
+Contact us by filling in the following form or by sending your CV/Idea to firstname.lastname@example.org

 - Exclusivity: Exclusivity is not a requirement and contributors are permitted to publish submissions for publication with FX Empire elsewhere.